install.packages("ggplot2")14 Exploring data with ggplot2

 scale_color_manual(values = c("indianred3",

-# reproduce plot for each obsese and non-obese individuals
+# reproduce the plot for obese and non-obese individuals

 ggplot(data = insurance,